Chadius/creatingsymmetry/docs/pattern_rosette.md

 Here is an example of p5 symmetry.
 There are 5 purple petals, 5 yellow petals, and 10 spikes, with 5 pairs of purple and yellow smudges along the edge.

 ## Making your own Rosette Formula
-* Your formula should have a `rosette_formula` key, followed by a series of terms.
+* Your formula should have a `rosette_formula` key, followed by a list of `terms`.
-* Multiplier should be non-zero for real and imaginary terms.
+* Each term's `multiplier` should be non-zero for `real` and `imaginary`.
+Otherwise, the term tends to degenerate and flatten into a single color.
-* You'll need to include these two `coefficient_relationships` values for each term.
+* Each `term` can include a list of `coefficient_relationships`.
+This will auto generate more terms with the same multiplier, but different powers.
 ```yaml
       coefficient_relationships:
         - -M-N
         - "+M+NF(N+M)"
 ```
-* `power_n` and `power_m` are integers and will help set up your desired symmetry (see "Rotational Symmetry", below.)
+* Each `term` must have `power_n` and `power_m`.
+These are non-zero integers and will help set up your desired symmetry (see "Rotational Symmetry", below.)

 ### Rotational Symmetry
 The powers of n and m are key to making your desired symmetry.
 Let's say you want pX symmetry, where X is the number of rotations.